 With the number of licensed and unlicensed taxicabs operating in New York City, it is no surprise that many New Yorkers have a heightened risk of being involved in a taxi-related accident.
 In fact, the New York area averages up to 11 taxi accidents each day.
 Unfortunately, when a person is injured in a taxi accident, be it a passenger, pedestrian or a bicyclist, different issues can arise than run-of-the-mill car accidents.
 It is therefore important for New Yorkers to be aware of these issues, so they are able to ensure that they are adequately compensated, should they be injured by a taxi.

-Under New York law, people injured in taxi accidents, like other motor vehicle accidents, have a right to no-fault benefits.
+Under New York law, people injured in taxi accidents, motorcycle accidents, car accidents, or any other motor vehicle accidents, have a right to no-fault benefits.
 Under the New York no-fault system, medical bills, lost wages and other basic expenses are recoverable regardless of whether the taxi driver is responsible for the accident.
 However, the minimum level of no-fault coverage under the law is $50,000, which is the level that most taxi operators carry.
 Although helpful, this level of compensation is inadequate in many cases to fully pay for medical bills, especially if the injury was serious.

 Fortunately, there is additional compensation available under the taxi operator’s liability insurance.
 Liability insurance benefits can help pay for expenses such as medical bills, pain and suffering, and rehabilitation expenses.
 However, like no-fault benefits, the amount of benefits available under liability insurance is limited.